Out

 (denoted by the label KO in FIG. 3E, 8B) results in a

-progressive loss of the nonvolatile low surface tension liquid
+progressive loss of the nonvolatile low surface tension

-liquid-impregnated surfaces.
-The contact angles were measured
+droplets on the liquid-impregnated surfaces.
+The contact

-every three minutes while water droplets were released from a
+angles were measured every three minutes while water

-height of 10 mm (corresponding to impact velocity [nu] 0.44
+droplets were released from a height of 10 mm (corresponding

-m/s; We 6.7) from the inclined surfaces (45[deg.]) with the
+to impact velocity [nu] 0.44 m/s; We 6.7) from the inclined

-flow rate of 3.3 ml/min (corresponding to 70 impacts per
+surfaces (45[deg.]) with the flow rate of 3.3 ml/min

-minute).
-This leads to a steady increase in the contact angle
+steady increase in the contact angle hysteresis (CAH) over a

-hysteresis (CAH) over a period of 5 mins and the mesh openings
+period of 5 mins and the mesh openings of the KO-impregnated

-of the KO-impregnated mesh subsequently start to clog.
+mesh subsequently start to clog.